sensbox/sensbox-core-api/README.md

 ## Core API Services

-The core api services is a set of microservices that provide all the backend/core functionalities of the sensbox suite; In union with the dashboard allow manage all the information.
+The core api services are a set of microservices that provide all the backend / core functionalities of the sensbox suite; Along with the dashboard allow to manage all the information, metrics from devices, events, alerts, user's customized dashboards, etc.

+Feel free to contribute with us :)

 The following is a list of the related microservices that compose the suite:

     - sensbox-api: API to provide services to the dasboard.